isabella232/customer-success.en/help/customer-success/adobe-masters-roundtable-balancing-personalization.md

 Learn how to successfully execute a data-driven personalization strategy, while navigating the complex and ever-evolving world of privacy compliance.

-## Personalization & Privacy - A Delicate Balancing Act
+## Personalization & privacy - a delicate balancing act

 Theory is one thing, but to put these principles into practice is another.
 Below, we share insights from two Adobe customers who have masterfully implemented data-driven personalization strategies and navigated what can often be a delicate transformational process within their respective organizations.

-## How To Get Started
+## How to get started

 1. Get stakeholder buy-in